oddcod3/Phantom-Evasion/README.md

 ## Module choice

-Modules which targets specified platform are prefixed with Windows,Linux,Android,OSX,
+Modules which targets specific platform are prefixed with Windows,Linux,Android,OSX,

-Universal modules create an executable type dependending on which platform is used during generation process (pyinstaller)
+Universal modules generate different type of executable dependending on which platform is used to launch Phantom Evasion (pyinstaller)

 ## Modules options